jcsirot/JenGen/README.md

 **JenGen** (Jenkins Plugin Generator) is a small web service for generating ad-hoc Jenkins plugins:
 Submit your specification as a _Build Manifest_ and get back your plugin source code ready to be compiled.

+Once compiled you'll get a Jenkins plugin [hpi archive](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial) that can be installed directly on your instance.

 USAGE
 -----